Cray-HPE/docs-csm/operations/system_admin_toolkit/about_sat/SAT_Command_Overview.md

 a summary of the status of the components in the system while `sat bootprep` provides a way to create CFS configurations, IMS images, and session templates to prepare for booting the system.
+Most `sat` subcommands depend on services or components from other products in the HPE Cray EX software stack.
+For more details, refer to the [*SAT Dependencies*](SAT_Dependencies.md).

 Some SAT subcommands make requests to the HPE Cray EX services through the API gateway and thus require authentication to the API gateway in order to function.